damdoy/opengl_examples/README.md

 - Grass: Display 100k individual grass elements using instanced drawing and geometry shaders and make them move in the wind with a perlin noise
 - Water: Reflects objects on a water surface with waves distorting the reflexion
 - Sky: Displays a moving sun on a sky-sphere
+- Particles: A simple particles system using instanced drawing

 ## How to build
 All these examples are made to run on a moderately powerful laptop (Intel HD Graphics 620 Intel core i7-7500U 8GB Ram)